vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

 ```

 ### 1.6 Dispatching events
-Follow the following steps below to explicitly dispatch all received events
+Follow steps below to explicitly dispatch all received events from 'LightMgr'
-from 'LightMgr' active object to all regions
+active object to all regions.

 1. Enable option 'RKH_CFG_SMA_VFUNCT_EN' in the RKH configuration file
 called `rkhcfg.h`
 ```c
 #define RKH_CFG_SMA_VFUNCT_EN           RKH_ENABLED
 ```
-2. Define the virtual table of `LightMgr` as an attribute of type `RKHSmaVtbl`,
+2. Define the virtual table of `LightMgr` as an attribute of type `RKHSmaVtbl`
-   according to 1.3 section
 ```c
     struct LightMgr
     {